Critical Liouville quantum gravity and CLE$_4$: Proof of the main results

-The main idea in our proof is to study the conditional law of the (critical) LQG surface parametrized by the region enclosed by the $k$th CLE$_4$ loop $\ell_2^k$, given the 2-LQG length of $\ell_2^k$, the LQG surfaces parametrized the regions enclosed by all of the the other CLE$_4$ loops, and the event $\{J_2 = k\}$ that $\ell_2^k$ is the origin-surrounding loop.
+The main idea in our proof is to study the conditional law of $\mcl S_2^k$ given $\nu_2(\ell_2^k)$, $\{\mcl S_2^j\}_{j \in \BB N\setminus \{k\}}$, and the event $\{J_2 = k\}$ that $\ell_2^k$ is the origin-surrounding loop.
 We will give two different descriptions of this conditional law.
-The first comes from Theorem~\ref{thm-subcritical-coupling}, \cite[Proposition 3.4]{as-cle-integrability}, and a limiting argument (Lemma~\ref{lem-weighting}), and is in terms of a Radon-Nikodym derivative with respect to the law of a critical LQG disk.
-The second comes from the fact that the origin is a point sampled from the LQG area measure (Lemma~\ref{lem-cond-weight}) and is in terms of a Radon-Nikodym derivative with respect to the conditional law of $\ell_2^k$ given only the 2-LQG length of $\ell_2^k$ and the LQG surfaces parametrized the regions enclosed by all of the the other CLE$_4$ loops.
-Equating these two descriptions will show that the conditional law of the LQG surface parametrized by the region enclosed by $\ell_2^k$ given the 2-LQG length of $\ell_2^k$ and the LQG surfaces parametrized the regions enclosed by all of the the other CLE$_4$ loops is that of a critical LQG disk with the given boundary length.
+The first comes from Theorem~\ref{thm-subcritical-coupling}, \cite[Proposition 5.4]{acsw-loop}, and a limiting argument (Lemma~\ref{lem-weighting}), and is in terms of a Radon-Nikodym derivative with respect to the law of a critical LQG disk.
+The second comes from the fact that the origin is a point sampled from the LQG area measure (Lemma~\ref{lem-cond-weight}) and is in terms of a Radon-Nikodym derivative with respect to the conditional law of $\mcl S_2^k$ given only $\nu_2(\ell_2^k)$ and $\{\mcl S_2^j\}_{j \in \BB N\setminus \{k\}}$ (i.e., not conditioning on $\{J_2 = k\}$).
+Equating these two descriptions will show that the conditional law of $\mcl S_2^k$ given $\nu_2(\ell_2^k)$ and $\{\mcl S_2^j\}_{j \in \BB N\setminus \{k\}}$ is that of a critical LQG disk with the given boundary length, as required.
 This holds for any $k$, which concludes the proof of Theorem~\ref{thm-critical-cle4}.

 The proof of Theorem~\ref{thm-critical-lengths}, given in Section~\ref{sec-length-proof}, is also based on a limiting argument started from the analogous statement in the subcritical case, see Theorem~\ref{thm-subcritical-lengths} below.
 To deduce Theorem~\ref{thm-critical-lengths} from this statement, our main task is to show that as $\gamma\to 2^-$, the joint law of the $\gamma$-LQG lengths of the CLE$_{\gamma^2}$-loops $\{\ell_\gamma^j\}_{j\in\BB N}$ converges to the analogous joint law for $\gamma=2$ (Proposition~\ref{prop-ordered-loop-conv}).